 IEEE Standards Association DRAFT Position Statement

-Spectrum Policies and Management
+Spectrum Management and Allocation Policies

+xx July 2023

 Introduction

-The IEEE Standards Association (IEEE SA) supports the position that spectrum policies and management are needed for both licensed and license-exempt technologies to meet the explosive growth in demand for wireless communication and new applications.
+The IEEE Standards Association (IEEE SA) supports the position that spectrum policies and management are needed for both licensed and license-exempt technologies to meet the explosive growth in demand for wireless communication, to support emerging technology and enable new applications.
+IEEE SA is a major contributor to the standardization of leading wireless technologies and has an important role in the development of spectrum allocation and management based upon transparent, standardised rules.

+Spectrum management is a vital component of our digital society.
+Radio frequencies enable a multitude of existing services and emerging technologies, such as autonomous vehicles, and IoT devices.
+Transparent and efficient management of spectrum is essential for societal and economic progress.

-The IEEE 802 Standards Committee, through its volunteers, is a major contributor to the standardisation of leading wireless technologies.
-Participation is open to any individual.
-The committee develops the IEEE 802.11(™) Wireless LAN family of standards (in many cases marketed as Wi-Fi) and IEEE 802.15(™) Wireless Speciality Networks (built into other systems).
+IEEE SA recognizes that the IEEE 802 Standards Committee, through its volunteers, is a major contributor to the standardisation of leading wireless technologies.
+The committee develops the IEEE 802.11(™) Wireless Local Area Network (LAN) family of standards (Wi-Fi) and IEEE 802.15(™) Wireless Speciality Networks (built into other systems).
 The standards are primarily designed for use of shared and licence-exempt operation and enable an ecosystem in which many independent entities can contribute and enable an ever-expanding communications infrastructure.

-Main priorities for IEEE 802 wireless technologies in spectrum policy
+Importance of Spectrum Policy to enable current and future Wireless Technologies

 A core principle of IEEE 802 wireless standards is to enable spectrum sharing by using appropriate co-existence techniques.
 The co-existence technique or mechanism might change depending on the standards in use and the regulatory requirements.

-Devices in proximity using the same standard use mechanisms defined in the standard to share spectrum.
+IEEE SA, given its history of being a neutral and collaborative standards development organisation, can facilitate the development of where these common rules and technologies can be standardised.

-Devices using different standards (e.g., IEEE 802.11(™), various 802.15(™) standards, or technologies developed by other organisations) must be able to share spectrum.
+Devices using different standards (e.g., IEEE 802.11(™), various 802.15(™) standards, or technologies developed by other organisations should be able to share spectrum.
 Additionally, licence-exempt use by devices has been allowed in bands allocated to a primary service while protecting the primary from interference.
 Such efficient spectrum utilisation does not require re-farming of the spectrum or migration of primary services to other bands.
-The main priorities for IEEE 802 wireless technologies in spectrum policy are listed below:
+Spectrum policies need to consider:

 The increasing demands for wireless spectrum should be met by introducing flexibility into the use of lightly used spectrum.
 This includes spectrum that is being used sparsely on a geographic or temporal basis.

-Expanded global availability of the 6 GHz band (5925 MHz to 7250 MHz) for license-exempt shared use (indoor and outdoor) is critical to IEEE 802 wireless technologies.
-Accommodating multiple wide channels is key for the next generation IEEE 802.11 technologies to meet the growing demand for connectivity and to achieve the performance required by new applications.
+Expanded global availability of the 6 GHz band (5925 MHz to 7250 MHz) for license-exempt shared use (indoor and outdoor) is critical to IEEE 802 wireless technologies. accommodate multiple wide channels.
+This is important for next generation technologies to meet the growing demand for connectivity and to achieve the performance required by new applications.

-Regulatory certainty is needed to further the benefits enjoyed by users of IEEE 802 wireless technologies around the world.
+Regulatory certainty is needed to further the benefits enjoyed by users of wireless technologies around the world.

-Global convergence on policies for the sub-1 GHz bands is needed to enable wider deployment of technologies already developed by IEEE 802.
-Standards-based systems operating in these bands make efficient and effective use of the spectrum.
+Global convergence on policies is needed to enable wider deployment of technologies.
+For example, standards-based systems operating in sub-1 GHz bands make efficient and effective use of the spectrum.
 Allowing expanded use would further increase the economic and social value of sub-1 GHz spectrum.

-Current and future state of IEEE 802 wireless technology development

-Significant economic value is provided by IEEE 802-based systems today.
+Wireless technology contributes significant economic value today.
 Wi-Fi technology, based on the IEEE 802.11(™) standard, has an estimated 18 billion devices in use world-wide, with over 4 billion devices added annually.
 The current deployments of IEEE 802.1(™)5 devices are found in markets ranging from consumer devices to industrial plants, automobiles to buildings and agriculture to space.
-IEEE 802 wireless technologies are a critical part of the modern communications infrastructure, benefiting billions of people, governments, and businesses every day.
+IEEE 802(R) wireless technologies are a critical part of the modern communications infrastructure, benefiting billions of people, governments, and businesses every day.